yagutaro/dsc-feature-and-model-selection-aic-and-bic-hbs-ds-060120/README.md

 You will be able to:

-- Understand that both AIC and BIC are information criteria that also can be used to perform model selection
+- Define AIC and BIC in the context of assessing model fit
-- Understand how AIC and BIC use likelihood

 ## AIC